wrightrocket/webhook.site/webhookscript/examples.markdown

 ### First incoming Webhook

-When you add your bot to your contacts list, Telecom automatically sends a `/start` command, which will trigger a Webhook similar to this:
+When you add your bot to your Telegram contacts list, Telegram automatically sends a `/start` command to the bot, which triggers a Webhook similar to this:

 ```json
 {